-Haryana extends mobile internet ban in Karnal as farmers’ protest enters third day
+Haryana extends mobile internet ban in Karnal till Thursday as farmers’ protest enters third day

 The protestors are demanding action against the baton-charge by the police on August 28 on farmers heading to stage a demonstration at a BJP meeting.

-The Haryana government has extended the ban on mobile internet and short message services (SMS) in Karnal district till Thursday evening as the farmers’ protest outside the mini-secretariat entered the third day, reported ANI.
+The Haryana government has extended the ban on mobile internet and short message services (SMS) in Karnal district till Thursday midnight as the farmers’ protest outside the mini-secretariat entered the third day, reported ANI.
 The services were banned on Tuesday.

 The order was issued “to prevent any disturbance of peace and public order” in Karnal, the notification signed by Additional Chief Secretary Rajeev Arora said.